Audio Technica AT-HS10 and Ortofon LH 2000 Turntable Headshells

 Rather than going into the specifics regarding calculating the resonance frequency by means of arm and cartridge weight, I aim to provide some light-footed impressions on what can be expected by using two different headshells on the same turntable.

 Turntable used is a Pioneer PL-L1000 linear tracker, pictured above with a minimalistic Expert headshell.
-This headshell has not been compared head to head with the other two, but from memory it sounds more similar to the Ortofon than the Audio Technica.
-Linear tracking turntables are easier to set up than pivotal arms, because there is no such thing as overhang, or the need to minimise the tracking error using one of the popular curves.
+This headshell has not been compared head to head with the other two, but from memory, it sounds more similar to the Ortofon than the Audio Technica.
+Linear tracking turntables are easier to set up than pivotal arms, because there is no such thing as overhang, or the need to minimize the tracking error using one of the popular curves.
 All that’s needed is for the stylus to be at the perfect center of the record for its entire path.
-Of course the magnetically operated PL-L1000 needs to be perfectly level for it to work best, but once that’s set, stylus positioning and VTA are easy to get right.
+Of course, the magnetically operated PL-L1000 needs to be perfectly level for it to work best, but once that’s set, stylus positioning and VTA are easy to get right.

 The headshells that are compared here, while not truly expensive, are also not dirt-cheap: you can buy a simple no-name headshell for as little as 10 euro.
 I listened to several of these too, but on the linear trackers I have or had available (Yamaha PX2 and Pioneer PL L1000) they tend to sound lightweight or a little forward in the midrange, so I left them out of the picture for this review.

 The AT-HS10 comes really nicely packed, is very neatly finished and although lightweight at 10 grams, it looks very solid.
 It comes with a nice range of screws too.

 Smooth finish and high quality leads with ditto clamps

 The screw openings in the headshell have different margins than the Ortofon LH 2000.
 As you can see above, using the Shure cartridge, the available space was just about enough with the screws at their backmost positions, to get the stylus just right.